SteffenKockel/pyduin/README.md

 serial:
   use_socat: yes
 ```
 If `socat` is installed, a proxy will be started for every device that connections are made to.
-The pins get set up accordint to the pinfile and the inital modes get set on first conect.
-The following connections **will not reset the arduino**.
+The pins get set up according to the pinfile and the initial modes get set on first connect.
+The following connections **will not reset the Arduino**.
 The proxy will stop safely on device disconnect.
 The proxy will also be stopped for flashing.

 ## Usage